safderareepattamannil/colorcoder/_data/blog/2021-02-18-learn-react-js-by-building-hacker-news-part-4- - function-vs-class-based-components.md

 ![MVC Flow Chart](https://cdn-images-1.medium.com/max/800/0*V2G68ibQa9P93WJA)

 Unlike other software architecture approaches such as [Model, View and Controller](https://www.wikiwand.com/en/Model%E2%80%93view%E2%80%93controller) (MVC), the component-based architecture includes both the View (the user interface) and the Controller (the application logic).

 ### What are Function Components?

-We can take the **JSX** we wrote earlier and refactor them into components of their own such that we can use them in multiple places.
+We can take the **JSX** we wrote earlier and refactor them into independent components which we can use in multiple places.

 Other than being able to use them in multiple places, it allows our code to be more readable.

 We have already seen a component before, the *App.js* is a **function component**.
-We can tell that a component is a function component by the structure of the component.
+We can identify a function component by the structure of the component.
 The notation is the same as a **JavaScript** function.

 ![JavaScript Functional Component Example](https://cdn-images-1.medium.com/max/800/1*yNh-S2i0FNVr1qs_oHDE8A.png)

 ### Creating A Function Component